Building the Microsoft Renewal Negotiation Team

 Key Roles and Responsibilities in the Negotiation Team

-A typical Microsoft renewal negotiation team might have 5โ7 core members, each bringing unique expertise.
+A typical Microsoft renewal negotiation team typically consists of 5โ7 core members, each bringing unique expertise.

 Below are the primary roles you should consider and what each is responsible for:

-- Negotiation Lead (Renewal Project Manager): This is the day-to-day quarterback of the negotiation team.
-The Negotiation Lead could come from IT, procurement, or a dedicated SAM/licensing manager โ what matters is that they have deep knowledge of Microsoft licensing and contracts and strong project management skills.
+- Negotiation Lead (Renewal Project Manager): This individual serves as the day-to-day quarterback of the negotiation team.
+The Negotiation Lead could come from IT, procurement, or a dedicated SAM/licensing manager โ what matters is that they possess deep knowledge of Microsoft licensing and contracts, as well as strong project management skills.
 They coordinate all team activities, interface directly with Microsoft or the reseller as the single point of contact, and keep everyone internally โon message.โ Key duties include setting negotiation objectives, scheduling prep meetings and vendor calls, consolidating the teamโs inputs into counter-proposals, and meeting deadlines.
 The negotiation lead needs to be disciplined in communication; for example, they will often be the ones to formally respond to Microsoftโs proposals after getting internal consensus.
 By designating one lead negotiator, you prevent Microsoft from bypassing the process and pitching different ideas to different people (a known tactic).

 - Licensing Specialist (SAM or Licensing Analyst): Microsoftโs product licensing rules are complex.
-A licensing specialist on the team understands the product terms, use rights, and program details in depth.
+A licensing specialist on the team thoroughly understands the product terms, usage rights, and program details.
 They may be an internal SAM expert or an external consultant supporting the team.
-This roleโs responsibility is to analyze Microsoftโs proposals for compliance and value, e.g., are the right license metrics being used?
+This roleโs responsibility is to analyze Microsoftโs proposals for compliance and value, e.g., whether the right license metrics are being used.
 Are there licensing pitfalls in what Microsoft is suggesting? โ and to formulate creative licensing solutions.
-For instance, they might identify that switching a certain workload from a user-based license to a CPU-based license (or vice versa) could save money.
-They ensure that any negotiated changes still keep the company compliant and optimized.
+For instance, they might identify that switching a certain workload from a user-based license to a CPU-based license (or vice versa) could result in cost savings.
+They ensure that any negotiated changes still maintain the company’s compliance and optimization.
 This specialist will gather contract details, past true-up records, and might even run cost modeling of different licensing scenarios.
-During negotiation sessions, they can speak to specifics of licensing terms others might overlook, which is essential for an optimized outcome.
+During negotiation sessions, they can address the specifics of licensing terms that others might overlook, which is essential for achieving an optimized outcome.

 - Procurement and Finance Officers: Since a renewal is a large financial commitment, procurement and/or finance personnel should be at the table.
 The procurementโs role is to apply strategic sourcing best practices, ensure competitive benchmarks are used, negotiate pricing aggressively, and ensure that contractual terms meet the organizationโs procurement policies.
 They focus on the commercial terms of the deal (discount levels, payment terms, price protections, etc.).
-On the other hand, finance will look at the budget impact, ensuring the deal is affordable and that any multi-year financial commitments are understood.
-Finance can also model scenarios: e.g., how does the cost change over three years if we shift 100 users from Product A to Product B?
-Including finance early ensures no last-minute budgetary surprises and that the negotiated deal gets internal financial approval.
+On the other hand, finance will assess the budget impact, ensuring the deal is affordable and that any multi-year financial commitments are clearly understood.
+Finance can also model scenarios, such as how the cost changes over three years if we shift 100 users from Product A to Product B. Including finance early ensures that there are no last-minute budgetary surprises and that the negotiated deal receives internal financial approval.
 Additionally, a finance rep can help articulate the cost of various options in business terms to the executive sponsor.

-- Legal Advisor (Contracts Lawyer or Paralegal): Microsoft agreements contain complex terms beyond just price, such as liability clauses, data privacy terms, audit rights, etc. Involving legal counsel (from in-house legal team or external) early can help spot unacceptable contract language or identify opportunities to negotiate better terms.
+- Legal Advisor (Contracts Lawyer or Paralegal): Microsoft agreements contain complex terms that extend beyond just price, including liability clauses, data privacy terms, and audit rights.
+Involving legal counsel (from an in-house legal team or an external firm) early can help spot unacceptable contract language or identify opportunities to negotiate better terms.
 Legalโs responsibilities include reviewing redlines on the Microsoft Business and Services Agreement (MBSA) or EA terms, ensuring any added amendments are in the companyโs favor, and confirming that any promises made by Microsoft (for example, special flexibilities or service credits) are captured in writing.
 They also strategize on terms like limitation of liability, notice periods, and how any future audits will be handled.
 Often, legal might join later in the process to finalize documents.
 Still, itโs wise to brief them early about any non-standard requests you might make (such as adding a price cap on future renewals or custom terms) so they can prepare to negotiate those clauses.

 - External Licensing Advisor (Optional): Many enterprises engage an independent expert or negotiation consultant (like those from Redress Compliance or similar firms) as part of the team.
 While not an โinternal stakeholder,โ this advisor works closely with your team to provide market benchmarks, knowledge of Microsoftโs playbook, and negotiation coaching.
-They might analyze Microsoftโs proposals and suggest counter-offers based on deals theyโve seen with other clients.
+They might analyze Microsoftโs proposals and suggest counteroffers based on deals theyโve seen with other clients.
 Their role is to bolster the teamโs capabilities โ essentially acting as a special licensing and negotiation strategist on your side of the table.
-Because they deal with Microsoft regularly, they know what concessions are realistic.
+Because they deal with Microsoft regularly, they are familiar with what concessions are realistic.
 If you lack deep internal Microsoft negotiation experience, having such an advisor can help you balance the scales against Microsoftโs seasoned sales teams.
-If used, treat them as a core team member: include them in strategy meetings, and let them help script negotiation calls.
+If used, treat them as core team members: include them in strategy meetings and let them help script negotiation calls.
 However, the internal negotiation lead should be Microsoft’s voice (so Microsoft can still see a unified customer front).

-Depending on the size of your organization, one person might fill multiple roles (e.g., a CIO could be both Executive Sponsor and Negotiation Lead in a smaller firm, or a SAM manager might also act as licensing specialist and project manager).
+Depending on the size of your organization, one person may fill multiple roles (e.g., a CIO could serve as both Executive Sponsor and Negotiation Lead in a smaller firm, or a SAM manager might also act as a licensing specialist and project manager).
 The key is that all these functions are covered somehow.

 Once roles are assigned, clearly define each memberโs responsibilities and deliverables.
-For example, IT Ops needs to deliver a list of needed licenses and any that can be cut; Finance needs to provide the total-cost-of-ownership analysis of Microsoftโs proposal; Procurement will lead the pricing discussions; Legal will review drafts, etc. Regular internal meetings should be scheduled to share updates and align on negotiation positions.
+For example, IT Ops needs to deliver a list of required licenses and any that can be eliminated; Finance needs to provide a total-cost-of-ownership analysis of Microsoftโs proposal; Procurement will lead the pricing discussions; Legal will review the drafts, etc. Regular internal meetings should be scheduled to share updates and align on negotiation positions.

 Read the Microsoft Licensing Usage Review Template.